fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-director.md

 ### What You’ll Learn

 Icinga2 Director is a module that is designed to make Icinga2 web configuration easier and faster.
-It helps less advanced users add, monitor and delete hosts and services through a web interface which involves a simple point and click.
+It helps less advanced users to add, monitor and delete hosts and services through a web interface which involves a simple point and click.

 Icinga2 Director can also be a perfect tool to use when a user doesn’t have root access to the master server.
-With Icinga2 Director, you have the advantage of importing and syncing objects to director.
+With Icinga2 Director, you have the advantage of importing and syncing objects.

 However, the Icinga2 Director requires advanced users to install it.
 That's you !

-In this codelab you will learn
+Therefore, in this codelab you will learn

 * how to install Icinga2 Director

+Good luck!

 ###  Where You Can Look Up